ninasjoberg/php_blog/README.md

 - view for logged in users
 - create, edit and delete blogpost
 - add comment
-- ajax fetch request, JavaScript
+- ajax fetch request and DOM manipulation, JavaScript

 ## Suggestions for future functionality / improvements: